 Planning (Scotland) Act 2019

 The Planning (Scotland) Act 2019 was passed by the Scottish Parliament in June 2019.
-It contains a broad range of changes to our planning system, which are being implemented over the next couple of years.
-These include the National Planning Framework (NPF) being amalgamated with Scottish Planning Policy (SPP), which enhanced status as part of the statutory development plan.
-Scotland's fourth National Planning Framework will provide a combined strategic policy and spatial perspective.
+It contains a broad range of changes to our planning system which are currently being implemented.
+These include the National Planning Framework (NPF) being amalgamated with Scottish Planning Policy (SPP), with enhanced status as part of the statutory development plan.
+Scotland's fourth National Planning Framework provides a combined strategic policy and spatial perspective.

 Area 2-F (South)